-St. Pauli is a district which is perfect for urban party people with no preconceptions.
+St. Pauli is a district of Hamburg which is perfect for urban party people with no preconceptions.
 It is the home of Germany's most famous red light district with all related aspects like drunken people and homeless people, however, as often the case, the reality is much less exciting.
 It is true that in St. Pauli you can buy sex, related toys, there are table dance bars and drag queens.
 But most of the Reeperbahn has nothing to do with that and simply benefits from the "sinful" reputation.
 Actually, the Reeperbahn is a rather safe place, even for women - unless you are member of one of the gangs.

 The quarter became a very hip place to live recently and real estate prices increased rapidly.
 A couple of new built houses brought increased real estate value and improved the neighborhood as it became more mixed.
 You will find luxury design lofts as well as apartments satisfying only the very basic needs, and most apartment houses are still in dire need of renovation.
 But you can start your nightlife right in front of your apartment and you have the city center in foot reach.
 The population is young and one third are foreign nationals.
 If you have a place to live in the side streets of the Reeperbahn respectively you will still mostly enjoy a quite night throughout the week.
 Quieter neighborhoods are also around Hein-Köllisch-Platz and around Paulinenplatz.

 This is not really a family area and you should not leave your bycicle out on the street, not even secured.
 The best place is a locked cellar with a real good locker or your balcony.
 Groundfloor apartments are not recommended unless the apartment is circled in by the whole block.

 Schanze & Karoviertel (part of St. Pauli)